NisithaNimsara/Return_and_Refund_Abuse_Model/README.md

-# 🛡️ Return & Refund Abuse Detection — RefundGuard
+# 🛡️ Return & Refund Abuse Detection

 A hybrid ML + LLM pipeline that detects abusive return behaviour in e-commerce orders.
 A **Random Forest** model flags suspicious transactions based on engineered abuse signals, and a **local LLM (Ollama / LLaMA 3.2)** generates a human-readable explanation for each decision.
 A **FastAPI** backend and a vanilla-JS frontend tie everything together into a single deployable application.